jtrefon/bcai/RFC.md

 **Title:** RFC-001: Decentralized AI Training Network – Open Design Proposal **Status:** Draft – for community review
-**Target Audience:** Developers, Researchers, and Contributors interested in blockchain or AI **Discussion:** This RFC is open on our GitHub repository (link) for comments, pull requests, and contributions.
+**Target Audience:** Developers, Researchers, and Contributors interested in blockchain or AI **Discussion:** This RFC is open on our GitHub repository [jtrefon/bcai](https://github.com/jtrefon/bcai) for comments, pull requests, and contributions.

 ## Introduction
 We are excited to present the first Request for Comments (RFC) for our Decentralized AI Model Training Blockchain.
 This document serves as both a technical specification outline and a call to action for the community.
 We invite feedback on all aspects of the design – from consensus mechanism details to API specifications – as we refine the protocol together.
 The goal of this RFC is to ensure transparency in our thought process and to crowdsource expertise from the wider blockchain and AI communities.